sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 Should you encounter difficulties in establishing a connection or receiving a valid IP address from the DHCP server, it is recommended to experiment with the different `WIFI_AUTH` values.
 Switching between authentication modes can help identify a compatible setting that facilitates a successful connection to the network.

-By understanding and leveraging the `WIFI_AUTH` parameter, you can fine-tune the SidecarT board's network authentication to match the security requirements of your Wi-Fi network, ensuring a stable and secure connection.
+By understanding and leveraging the `WIFI_AUTH` parameter, you can fine-tune the Multi-device's network authentication to match the security requirements of your Wi-Fi network, ensuring a stable and secure connection.

 ### Configuring the Country Code for Wi-Fi

-The SidecarT board facilitates precise control over Wi-Fi connectivity through the `WIFI_COUNTRY` parameter.
+The Multi-device facilitates precise control over Wi-Fi connectivity through the `WIFI_COUNTRY` parameter.
 This setting allows users to define the country code corresponding to their Wi-Fi network, optimizing performance by aligning with local network regulations and bands.

 #### Default Configuration